thadi01/how-to-vim-latex-notes/README.md

 syntax enable
 let g:vimtex_view_method = 'zathura'
 ```

+Then run the ```PlugInstall``` inside vim.

 > This adds the vimtex plugin along with a couple needed lines.
 > Vimtex is a very powerful and flexible tool for vim + latex setups.
-Things like your pdfview and latex compiler can all be changed.
+Things like your pdfviewer and latex compiler can all be changed.
 > Read more at https://github.com/lervag/vimtex

+## Organization of notes